SFrijters/DLBC/README.md

 An example of an installation can be found in the Travis CI file.
 This does not include plotting / documentation requirements.

+## Installation

+DLBC can be compiled using [DUB](http://code.dlang.org/download).

+     dub build -b release -c <configuration>

+where <configuration> specifies the lattice connectivity and is one of d3q19 (default), d2q9, d1q5 or d1q3.

+The Makefile will be deprecated and removed in good time.

 ## Future extensions

 The first priority is currently to validate the Shan-Chen multicomponent model implementation.
 After this, more extensive documentation and a user guide will be added.
 As soon as the v2.066.0 compiler frontend is available for more compilers, there will be an attempt to optimize performance.